NVIDIA Corporation

 6. Payment by Us for Covered Services does not preclude the attorney (whether Participating or Non-Participating) from seeking and recovering attorney’s fees from an opposing party, where authorized by law, court rule, or contract, at the attorney’s customary or prevailing rate.
 If the Member/Covered Family Member receives reimbursement of attorney’s fees, then the Member/Covered Family Member agrees to reimburse Us for payments issued.

-Disputes Between Member and Covered Family Member
+Disputes Between Members or Covered Family Members

-In the event that the Member and one of the Covered Family Members are involved as adversaries in a dispute that is a Covered Service, only the Member will be covered.
+In the event that the Member and their Covered Family Member(s) are involved as adversaries in a dispute that is a Covered Service, only the Member will be covered.

 If two or more Covered Family Members are involved in a dispute that is otherwise covered, no coverage will be provided.